hamidrgh/EnsembleTools/source/Global_analysis.rst

 - :math:`\mathbf{r}_{\text{end}}` is the position of the last Cα atom.

-This example generates a violin plot of the end-to-end distances without showing the means but including the medians.
+This example generates a violin plot of the end-to-end distances and both showing means and medians.

 .. code-block:: python

-    visualization.end_to_end_distances(location='median')
+    vis.end_to_end_distances(violin_plot=True, color='skyblue', location='both')

 .. image:: images/sh3/global_analysis/end_to_end.png
    :align: center